 Exports of dual-use software from the UK to countries outside the EU

-Existing licences to export dual-use items to a non-EU country issued by the UK will remain valid for export from the UK (including those issued under the GEA).
+Licences to export dual-use items to a non-EU country issued by the UK before the end of the transition period will remain valid for export from the UK (including those issued under the GEA).

-Where specific export approvals have been granted pre-Brexit to exporters for the export of software subject to export controls outside the EU, care will need to be taken post-Brexit that approvals have been given by the correct export authority.
-Post-Brexit, export licences issued by EU Member States will no longer be valid for exports from the UK.
+Where specific export approvals have been granted before the end of the transition period to exporters for the export of software subject to export controls outside the EU, care will need to be taken after the end of the transition period that approvals have been given by the correct export authority.
+After the end of the transition period, export licences issued by EU Member States will no longer be valid for exports from the UK.
 A new licence will be required issued by the UK.
 See also the UK government’s guidance Exporting controlled goods after EU exit.

 What practical issues need to be considered?

 Software exported as goods

 • embedded in physical goods which may themselves fall under export controls